mmikowski/powercss/README.md

 ## The Goal
 The greatest problem with static CSS - whether it is written by an expert or someone using {less} or Sass - is that it is not generated at run-time.
-That makes the use of application control of styling complex at best, and impossible at worst.
+Application control of styling at best limited, and at worst, simply not possible.

 PowerCSS provides application-controlled CSS and therefore it is infinitely adjustable by our application logic.
 Do we want to change